leinue/microless/README.md

 ![arch](https://github.com/Authing/micro.js/blob/master/assets/logo.png?raw=true)

-Microservice framework for node.js to make microservice web applications and APIs more enjoyable to write.
+Microservice framework for node.js to make container-based microservice web applications and APIs more enjoyable to write.
 Micro is based on koa.js, allowing you to use all the features that koa has.

 ## Features